vbekiaris/hzCmd/README.md

 IMDG bencher

-1) Install, you will need git, mvn, and a ~/.bashrc file, hzCmd will install activemq-5.13.3
+1) Install, you will need a bash shell, git, mvn, and a ~/.bashrc file, hzCmd will install activemq-5.13.3, install gnuplot for charts

 ```sh
 git clone https://github.com/Danny-Hazelcast/hzCmd.git